 - Upfront costs for a competent criminal defense lawyer can start at $25,000 or more.1 Across the country, almost none of the defendants that face the death penalty can afford such a price.2

 - Poor defendants sentenced to die have been represented by lawyers who were drunk, asleep, or later disbarred.
 Others have been represented by collections or tax attorneys or lawyers fresh out of school.
 Some court-appointed lawyers can be so overworked or indifferent that they don’t even bother to defend their clients at all.

-- Capital defense is much more time-consuming and complicated than other criminal defense work, requiring highly trained and experienced lawyers receiving adequate compensation for hundreds of hours of work.
+- Defense in capital cases is much more time-consuming and complicated than in other criminal defense work.
+It requires highly trained and experienced lawyers receiving appropriate compensation for hundreds of hours of work.
 Yet public defense offices are plagued by unmanageable caseloads, high turnover, and some of the lowest pay in the profession.

 - Courts often allow the most egregious mistakes to stand.
 In the famous “sleeping lawyer” case of George McFarland, a Texas court ruled, “the Constitution guarantees the right to an attorney.
 It doesn't say the lawyer has to be awake.”3

 - Mose Young was executed in Missouri in 2001.
 His lawyer, Jack Walsh, inherited the case at the last minute.
 He saw Young just one time prior to the trial, never visited the crime scene, conducted no investigation or preparation, and failed to interview a witness who said Young was not the shooter.
 During the trial, Walsh went drinking every night and came to court with a can of soda spiked with alcohol.4